 Introduction

 The diagnosis and management of concussions is currently an issue of social and medical emphasis.
 An estimated 1.7 to 3.8 million mild traumatic brain injuries, of which concussions are a subset in the mild end of the spectrum, require hospitalization each year and countless numbers of concussions are managed clinically or go undiagnosed [1–3].
 Furthermore, sports related concussions are a cross-sports and a cross-competition level issue.
 While individuals participating in collision and contact sports (i.e. wrestling, hockey, football, basketball, rugby) are at the greatest risk for concussion, individuals of both genders participating in all sports at all levels of competition are potentially at risk for concussion [4].
-Additionally, the diagnosis and management of both short- and long-term effects of concussions is a research emphasis for the military as well, as both blast-related and blunt-trauma related concussions are prevalent for deployed servicemen and servicewomen.
-Finally, though sports- and military-related concussions receive much of the media coverage, the majority of diagnosed mild traumatic brain injuries are the result of motor vehicle accidents.
+Additionally, the diagnosis and management of both short- and long-term effects of concussions is a research emphasis for the military as well, as both blast-related and blunt-trauma related concussions are prevalent for deployed servicemen and servicewomen (REF).
+Finally, though sports- and military-related concussions receive much of the media coverage, the majority of diagnosed mild traumatic brain injuries are the result of motor vehicle accidents (REF).
 Therefore, concussions are not merely a sports and military issue, but one which affects all aspects of society.

 In the current recommendations for the diagnosis and management of concussions, a multidisciplinary team is responsible for evaluating the concussed individual for symptoms and functional deficits [5,6].
 Within each of these disciplines, one or multiple measures may be employed to inform this clinical team.
 These measures may include but are not limited to symptom report, neurocognitive testing, behavioral assessment, postural stability evaluation, and sleep quantification.
 Given that individuals from numerous cultural and linguistic backgrounds are at risk for concussions, the need for clinically- and culturally-relevant and valid measures for evaluating the concussed individual in these domains is imperative.